Anuj-cs20/SAMARTH/README.md

 2. Run `pip install SpeechRecognition` in terminal.

  ## Open API Key
  You are required to have a Open API Key .
-You can find one at `https://platform.openai.com/account/api-keys`.
+You can find yours at `https://platform.openai.com/account/api-keys`.

- Create a file name `openai_api_key.txt` in the same directory as our main python file and paste your Open API Key over there.
+ 3. Create a file name `openai_api_key.txt` in the same directory as our main python file and paste your Open API Key over there.

  ## Execution
  We are now all set with libraries and API Key.
 Now we proceed on to execute our `main.py`.

-3. Run `python main.py` in your terminal from the file directory.
+4. Run `python main.py` in your terminal from the file directory.

  Give the Objective/Task you want SAMARTH to do, and sit back and relax .
 Your task will be done automatically without any clicks, unless you have to give any login credentials to SAMARTH to proceed carrying out the task.